Klamath River Tour 2025

 Tour Start & End Points:

-The tour will begin with an opening dinner and presentation on the evening of Monday, September 8, at the Running Y Resort near Klamath Falls, Oregon.
-The bus portion begins the next morning and ends in Klamath, California on the morning of Friday, September 12.
+The tour began with an opening dinner and presentation on the evening of Monday, September 8, at the Running Y Resort near Klamath Falls, Oregon.
+The bus portion began the next morning and ended in Klamath, California on the morning of Friday, September 12.

-A ”California Option” ticket is available which starts and/or ends the tour for participants in Sacramento, California.
-Find more information under Pricing Details below.
+A ”California Option” ticket was available which started and/or ended the tour for participants in Sacramento, California.

-The tour includes overnight stays in Klamath Falls, Oregon on Sept.
+The tour included overnight stays in Klamath Falls, Oregon on Sept.
 8 & 9, Yreka, California on Sept.
-10 and Klamath, California on Sept.
-11 which are all arranged by the Foundation and covered by the registration fee.
+10, and Klamath, California on Sept.
+11 which were all arranged by the Foundation and covered by the registration fee.

 Pricing Details: